-How Yoga International reduced its AWS infrastructure costs by 40% with Contentful and partner Happy Cog
+How Yoga International achieved 40% AWS cost reduction (and no downtime) with Contentful and partner Happy Cog

 Happy Cog is a full-service digital agency specializing in web and mobile app development, and design and digital marketing that partners with Contentful to create modern digital experiences for organizations all over the world.
 Since 2012, Happy Cog has worked with Yoga International to transform and adapt its brand for the digital world.
 First, with its transition from print to online, and second, through the creation of its mobile app for iOS and Android.
 And most recently, helping Yoga International transition to an API-first content management platform.